Log to

 Filebeat

-You can instead send internal logs via Filebeat.
-To do so, install Filebeat on all nodes within the cluster we are going to monitor.
+You can also send internal logs via Filebeat.
+To do so, install Filebeat on all nodes within the cluster you are going to monitor.

 filebeat.inputs: